Skip to main content

 • Teenage Kicks micro-grants

-We have launched a micro-grant programme called Teenage Kicks.
+We launched a micro grant programme called Teenage Kicks in February 2026.

-This scheme provides small grants of £2,000 to venues, festivals, promoters and organisations to facilitate high-quality gigs and concerts for people aged 18 and below.
+We provided small grants to venues, festivals, promoters and organisations, to support high-quality gigs and concerts for people aged 18 and under.

-• providing safe, high-quality musical experiences in venues with no alcohol served at bars.
+The grants helped applicants provide a safe musical experience in venues with no alcohol served at bars.

 • Cultural Multi-Annual Grants